 2. 3 x mile at tempo pace with 90sec jog recovery.

 3. Finish with 10-15 minutes (or at least 1 mile) cool-down.

 Similar to the sustained or traditional tempo mentioned above except in this run is called a lactate clearance run.
 Technically it’s a anaerobic threshold run.

 The way to accomplish this is during your sustained tempo runs insert a 30-60 second surge at about 5k pace every 5-8 minutes.
 The surge will bring on more lactate into the blood stream.
 When you slow back into your tempo pace, your body will then have a chance to clear that lactate, even as you maintain tempo pace.

 It’s a tough workout again, but it will train your body to process lactate more efficiently, which ultimately makes your lactate threshold pace slightly faster.

-In summary, each of these types of tempos & their associated paces causes increased effort and physiological difficulty when completed.
+To summarize, each of these types of workouts & their associated paces causes increased effort and physiological difficulty when completed.
 When we successfully run at these paces or training zones, you can ultimately race farther and faster more comfortably.

 What are Yasso 800s and why you should include them in your training